NoobSambit/docbuilder/docs/features/refinement.md

-# Content Refinement
+# Smart Content Refinement

 Iteratively refine generated content with AI-powered suggestions while maintaining complete version history.

 ## Overview

-The Content Refinement feature allows users to improve generated content by providing natural language instructions.
+The Smart Content Refinement feature allows users to improve generated content by providing natural language instructions.
+The system uses context-aware AI to understand previous refinements and the current state of the document, ensuring that changes are applied intelligently.
 Each refinement creates a new version while preserving the history for comparison and rollback.

 ## How It Works